 In January 2019, Banco Macro accepted an offer by Al Zenith (Netherlands) B.V. (a company related to Advent International Global Private Equity) for the purchase of Prisma Medios de Pago S.A. ("Prisma").
 Such acceptance occurred within the framework of the divestment commitment assumed by Prisma and its shareholders before the National Antitrust Commission (Comisión Nacional de Defensa de la Competencia, CNDC).
 The transaction included the purchase of 1,933,051 ordinary shares with a par value of 1 Peso each and with one vote per share, representing 4.6775% of the capital stock, equivalent to 51% of Banco Macro's shareholding in Prisma.
 On October 1, 2021, within the framework of the aforementioned commitment, the Bank, together with the other class B shareholders of Prisma, sent the corresponding notice of the exercise of the put option and thus initiated the procedure for the sale of the remaining 49% of Prisma's capital stock and votes.
-On March 18, 2022, the Bank informed that the transfer of all of the Bank's remaining shareholding in Prisma in favor of AI ZENITH (Netherlands) B.V. representing 4.4941% of Prisma's capital stock and votes was completed.
+On March 18, 2022, the Bank informed that the transfer' of all of the Bank's remaining shareholding in Prisma in favor of AI ZENITH (Netherlands) B.V. representing 4.4941% of Prisma's capital stock and votes was completed.
 The price for such participation amounts to U.S. Dollars 33,017,761.20 and will be paid as follows: (i) 30% in Pesos at a UVA rate plus 15% nominal annual rate and (ii) 70% in U.S. Dollars at a rate of 10% nominal annual rate within a term of six years.
-It was also agreed that part of the balance of the price for the sale of 51% of the capital stock and votes of Prisma would be paid in two installments, extending the payment term to 2026 and 2027.
+The Company also informed that, as part of the aforementioned transaction, it was agreed that part of the balance of the price for the sale of 51% of the capital stock and votes of Prisma would be paid in two installments, extending the payment term to 2026 and 2027.

-Additionally, on July 17, 2020, Banco Macro made an irrevocable capital contribution on account of future subscription of shares to Play Digital SA and on July 23, 2020, the irrevocable contribution was accepted, and the Bank agreed to subscribe 16,250,000 shares with a par value (VN) of Ps.1 representing 25% of the capital stock.
-On August 26 and October 15, 2020, the Bank made irrevocable capital contributions on account of future subscription of shares to Play Digital SA.
-The Extraordinary General Shareholders' Meeting of Play Digital SA held on August 26 and October 15, 2020, accepted the irrevocable contributions and agreed that the Bank subscribe 26,634,046 and 58,017,400 shares of VN Ps.1, respectively.
-On December 15, 2020, the Extraordinary General Meeting of Play Digital SA approved an increase in capital stock and the Bank, on December 16, 2020, subscribed 18,276,059 new shares of VN Ps.1.
-Also, on March 4 and May 12, 2021, new contributions were made, which were capitalized at the Extraordinary General Meeting held on September 28, 2021, by which the Bank subscribed 96,539,571 shares of VN Ps.1.
-As a consequence of this last acceptance of capital contributions, the Bank owns 215,717,076 book-entry shares of VN Ps.1 and with the right to 1 vote per share, which is equivalent to 10.020% of the capital stock.
-Also, on January 17, 2022, the Bank made a new irrevocable capital contribution on account of future subscription of shares in Play Digital SA for 130,758 thousand Pesos.
+Additionally, in July, 2020, Banco Macro made an irrevocable capital contribution on account of future subscription of shares to Play Digital SA and subscribed 16,250,000 shares with a par value ("VN") of Ps.
+1 representing 25% of the capital stock.
+During 2020 and 2021, the Bank made additional contributions in the company Play Digital S.A and subscribed 199,467,076 shares with a VN of Ps.
+1. Also, in 2022, the Bank made new irrevocable capital contributions on account of future subscription of shares and subscribe 178,911,312 shares with a VN of Ps.
+1. On October 4, 2022, the Bank sold 22,112,340 shares for a value of Ps.
+61,889 thousand.
+As a result, the new shareholding of the company is 9.6984%.
+Additionally, on February 23, 2023, the Bank made a new irrevocable contribution of Ps.
+347,371,193 on account of future share subscription.
 The purpose of this company is to develop and commercialize a payment solution linked to the bank accounts of users of the financial system in order to significantly improve their payment experience.
-Initially the shareholders, including the Bank, were Banco de Galicia y Buenos Aires SAU, Banco BBVA Argentina SA and Banco Santander Río SA.
+Initially the shareholders, including the Bank, were Banco de Galicia y Buenos Aires SAU, Banco BBVA Argentina SA and Banco Santander Argentina SA.
 Subsequently, other entities joined as shareholders in addition to those mentioned above.

 Additionally, on October 1, 2021, the Bank decided to make use of the option to reach a 24.99% interest in Fintech SGR.
-Consequently, the Bank owns 49.9939% of the class "B" shares corresponding to the protective partners.
-The purpose of this company is to facilitate access to credit for small and medium-sized enterprises (SMEs) through the provision of guarantees.
+The purpose of this company is to facilitate access to credit for micro, small and medium-sized enterprises (SMEs) through the provision of guarantees.